technion-csl/hpcc/README.md

 >
 > HPCC has not been designed for running invidual tests.
 Quite the opposite.
 It's a harness that ties multiple tests together.
 Having said that, it is possible to comment out calls to individual tests in src/hpcc.c

 This is inconvenient, so we use the HPCC library to build multiple executables, one per benchmark.
+This repo borrows most of its code from src/hpcc.c in the original HPCC repo.